Value Drawing - The Key to Realism

 by simplifying your observations.

-Simplifying values will produce a much better drawing than recording every value and minute detail that you see.
+Simplifying values produces a much more cohesive, believable drawing than recording every value and minute detail that you see.

 Artists realized this hundreds of years ago and created a system of simplifying and organizing values called...